 The exact English equivalent of "易欧合约" may vary by industry:

-for "易欧合约" because it is often a contextual, rather than standardized, term.
+There is no single "official" English translation for "易欧合约" because it is often a contextual, rather than standardized, term.
 To grasp its meaning, consider:

 In most cases, "易欧合约" boils down to a user-friendly contract or service agreement designed to facilitate easier trade or business operations with Europe.
 When explaining it in English, focus on its function rather than a literal translation—such as "a simplified contract for European trade" or "an easy-to-use Europe service agreement."